 - Current research is focusing on such issues as the immunosuppressive phase of host immune responses, mitochondrial dysfunction and the individual reactions between pathogen and the host immune system.

-Lack of reliable epidemiological data makes global estimates difficult.
+The most recent global estimates for sepsis incidence and mortality were based on data for adults admitted to hospital in seven high-income countries and reported 19.4 million sepsis incident cases and 5.3 million sepsis-related deaths annually.
+As only high-income countries are represented this may be a significant underestimate.
 However, it has been deduced that more than 1 in 1,000 people in developed countries develop sepsis each year and between a third and a half of them progress to severe sepsis.
 The figures for developing countries are likely to be far higher.

 There is usually an abscess or nidus of infection, which may be occult.
 Risk factors for developing sepsis include the following:

 - Age - the elderly (over 75 years) and very young (<1 year) are at risk.

 - Instrumentation or surgery (including illegal abortion occurring in unhygienic circumstances).